-Common vegetation in the species’ natural habitat is the mulga Acacia as well as spinifex (a type of grass), so it’s likely the seeds of these are included in their diet.
+Common vegetation in the species’ natural habitat are the mulga Acacia and spinifex (a type of grass), so it’s likely the seeds of these are included in their diet.

-The seeds these birds eat in the wild come from all sorts of different plant species and are eaten in different stages: fresh, dried, sprouted.
+The seeds these birds eat in the wild come from all sorts of different plant species and are eaten in different stages: unripe, ripe, dried, sprouted.
 They’ll also consume any other edible morsels they come across, like fruits or unlucky insects.

-- Feed a wide variety of seeds.
-Spice up a normal high quality parakeet blend with things like chia seeds, different types of millets and whatever you can find.
+This being said, you can also still supplement with (sprouted) seeds.
+Spice up a normal high-quality parakeet seed blend with things like chia seeds, different types of millets, and whatever else you can find.
 If you can find a non-polluted spot to pick them, wild grasses are a great option as well!

-- Feed veggies and fruits.
-You can find out which ones work well in the articles about vegetables for parakeets and fruits for parakeets.
+Lastly, you should offer plenty of fresh veggies, as well as occasional fresh fruit.
+You can find out which fresh produce is safe in the articles about vegetables for parakeets and fruits for parakeets.

 Bourke’s parakeet temperament

-Their temperament is what most Bourke’s parakeet owners appreciate their birds so much for.
-These guys are a lovely calm species.
+Their temperament is why most Bourke’s parakeet owners appreciate their birds so much.
+As far as parrots go, this is a sweet and calm species.
 They’re peaceful and maybe even a bit timid, perfect for apartments because they don’t tend to vocalize much.